scheidelg/SANS-Class-Redirect-Template/Instructions.md

     - Click on **Anyone with the link can edit** to activate the *Link settings* dialog
     - Set an expiration date (a few weeks after the class) and click **Apply** to return to the *Send link* dialog

-      **If you set an expiration date, then you'll need to also create a 'view' link and -  ahead of the edit link's expiration date - update this repository's `index.html` file to redirect to the view link.** Otherwise somebody browsing to the \<DN\>.scheidel.net URL will be denied access.
+      **Note**: If you set an expiration date, then you'll need to also create a 'view' link and -  ahead of the edit link's expiration date - update this repository's `index.html` file to redirect to the view link.
+Otherwise a user browsing to the \<DN\>.scheidel.net URL will be denied access.
+    - Click on **Copy link** to get a shareable link

+      **Note**: If the link ends with a '?=text' then you can ignore that text

+       - Copy to the clipboard
-    - Click on **Copy link** to get a shareable link; copy to clipboard; save in a scratchpad so you don't lose it
+       - Save in a scratchpad so you don't lose it
     - Close the dialog
     - In the details pane, under *Has access*, click on **Manage access** to activate the *Manage access* pane
     - Confirm that the new sharing link has been created
        - "Anyone with this link can edit this item"
        - Correct expiration date; if incorrect (which sometimes happens with this interface - not your fault), then update and save, and come back in again to double-check; wash-rinse-repeat until the correct date is set
     - Close the *Details* pane
+    - In another browser window, test the newly created link

 4. Enable sharing for viewing, and get the sharable URL.